ghubliming/CV2/ss24 retake/expl(P1.12 --P1 math --SS24 retake) (SS25-CV2-exam-ss24 retake).md

+Looking at the given information:
+- Matrix A ∈ ℝⁿˣᵐ (n rows, m columns)
+- rank(A) = m ≤ n

+Yes, this matrix is full rank.

+A matrix is considered "full rank" when its rank equals the smaller of its two dimensions.
+For an n×m matrix:
+- If n ≤ m, full rank means rank = n (full row rank)
+- If m ≤ n, full rank means rank = m (full column rank)

+Since we're told that rank(A) = m and m ≤ n, the matrix has full column rank, which means it is indeed full rank.
+This indicates that all m columns of the matrix are linearly independent.

+---

 Looking at this optimization problem, I need to find x that minimizes ||Ax|| subject to ||x|| = 1, where A has rank m ≤ n.

 Since we want to minimize ||Ax|| subject to the constraint ||x|| = 1, this is equivalent to finding the vector x in the null space of A (or closest to it if A has full rank).